LITcoder: A General-Purpose Library for Building and Comparing Encoding Models: Experiments

 Naturalistic fMRI is susceptible to motion-related artifacts that reduce signal reliability and bias cross-subject comparisons.
 To quantify the extent to which motion explains variance in our encoding scores, we examined the association between head motion and model predictivity in each dataset.
 For each participant, we computed \emph{mean framewise displacement (FD)} from the realignment parameters provided by \texttt{fMRIPrep} \citep{esteban_fmriprep_2019}.

 We focused on predictivity scores from the best-performing layer of GPT-2 small, evaluated within the language-network.
-For each dataset, voxel-wise performance values were averaged to obtain a subject-level predictivity score (Pearson correlation; Methods~\S\ref{section:methods}).
+For each dataset, voxel-wise performance values were averaged to obtain a subject-level predictivity score.
 We then examined the relationship between mean FD and these subject-level scores by plotting scatterplots with a nonlinear power-law fit of the form $y = a \cdot x^b + c$.

 Across all three datasets, we observe a consistent negative relationship between motion and predictivity: subjects who moved more (higher mean FD) exhibited lower model performance (Figure~\ref{fig:fd_motion}).
 The effect is most pronounced in datasets with wider motion ranges (Narratives, Little Prince), and is present though slightly reduced in LeBel (fewer subjects, narrower FD range).

 These results align with the known impact of motion on BOLD signal quality \cite{power_spurious_2012}, and they indicate that motion accounts for a meaningful fraction of the between-subject variance in encoding scores.
 Motion-related variance can confound individual differences, which underscores the need for careful quality control of the neural data that serves as the encoding model target.